gitcoder89431/atlas/src/content/monologues/the-essential-ada-lovelace.md

 ---

-## Chapter 1: The Mathematical Imagination - Foundations of Poetical Science
+## Chapter 1: The Mathematical Imagination

 ### The Byron Legacy and Analytical Temperament